elimu-ai/appstore/CONTRIBUTING.md

    project you will se a collection of issues, and the state of each one (_todo_, _in progress_, _done_).
 Feel free to start working on any issue in the left-hand "To do" column.

-   4. If you feel lost, take a look at the issues labeled with "good first issues".
+   4. If you feel lost, take a look at the issues labeled with `good first issue`.
 These are tasks that are considered as good entry-points for first-time contributors.
 See [example](https://github.com/elimu-ai/appstore/issues?q=is%3Aissue+is%3Aopen+label%3A"good+first+issue").